Overview of EnviroProtector

 It is available with various filter types, depending on the usage of the connected area.
 The Roof type is used for roof areas that do not have a significant proportion of undercoated metals; the Metal type is employed for metal roof areas, and the Traffic type is used for slightly polluted traffic areas.
 The Heavy Traffic type is employed for heavily polluted traffic areas.
 The maximum areas that may be drained depending on the nature of the surfaces.

 - The rainwater from the connected area is fed into the basal section of the filter housing.
 The angled inlet generates a radial flow pattern.

 - The hydrodynamic separator converts turbulent waters into a radial laminar flow pattern, generating particle sedimentation, particularly of the sand fraction.
 This takes place over an inlet to the lower section of the filter shaft.
 The sediment is retained in a silt trap chamber below the separator.
 The silt trap can be withdrawn for cleaning, and has an integral cleaning port to the side to ease dirt removal.

 - In the central section of the filter housing is the actual filter and filter Roof.
 The filter element filters out the fine materials in an up-flow process and dissolved materials are precipitated and adsorbed.
 The filter is backwashed from above.
 When exhausted the filter is easily exchanged through the access manway constructed in the roof of the body and the filter element is easily pulled up and removed from the shaft housing.

 - The cleaned water then passes through the discharge outlet.
-The system utilizes a oil trap system to ensure a clean water to prevent the movement of any oil that isn’t dissolved and retained in the filter elements and is then discharge into water storage, waterway systems or free surface water.
+The system utilizes an oil trap system to ensure a clean water to prevent the movement of any oil that isn’t dissolved and retained in the filter elements and is then discharged into water storage, waterway systems or free surface water.